Calpe: History

+In 1637, concurrently with the raid on Ceriale and Borghetto, Algerian barbary pirates launched an incursion targeting Calpe.
+During this invasion, the Corsairs devastated the coastal areas of Valencia, leading to the enslavement of 315 individuals, mostly women and children.
+In the 17th century, there was an increase in the population, which gave rise to the consolidation of Calpe.

 Towards the mid-18th century, several projects arose to build a new fortified wall around the township because by then, the increase in the population forced many inhabitants to live outside the protection of the existing walls.
 During the 19th century, the village developed towards the west.
 The basic axis of growth was along the route between Altea and Alicante.

 During the second half of the 19th century, the fishing industry began to take off throughout the region.
 Buildings, such as the Fisherman's Cooperative, were constructed and functioned alongside several existing factories dating from the end of the 18th century.
 These buildings, however, were not a nucleus of population dedicated to fishing activities.

 In 1918, the El Saladar salt flats were cleaned up, and the production of salt could once again take place.
 Thanks to the technical innovations of the times, bigger fishing vessels were constructed.
 The first small hotels arose in the area surrounding Els banys de la Reina and the Racó Beach, and catered to the emerging middle classes.
 The summer tourist trade increased substantially with the construction of the Ifach Parador in 1935.

 Between 1945 and the end of the 1950s, many holiday villas and small hotels were built to accommodate the flourishing summer tourist trade.
 The hotel trade in the region is located almost exclusively on the coastal area.
 During the second half of the 1960s, as happened along the rest of the Costa Blanca, there was a tremendous boom in construction in Calpe because of political change and the emergence of tourism as a phenomenon of the masses.
 In the late 1960s and early 1970s, Calpe became the filming location for the films of Spanish Film director Jesus Franco.